 - 117,015 women employed as bailiffs and correctional officers (27 percent)

 - 110,670 women who are police officers and sheriffs (16 percent)

 Influential Women in Criminal Justice

 Both in the past and present, women have made a difference in the criminal justice field.
-Below is a list of women who are great role models for individuals who are just starting their criminal justice career.
-You can follow them on Twitter and Facebook to get updates on the criminal justice field and how they are shaping decisions related to policy and law.
+Below is a list of great role models for individuals who are just starting their criminal justice careers.
+You can follow them on Twitter and Facebook to get updates on the criminal justice field and how they shape decisions related to policy and law.

 - Sandra Day O’Connor: As the first woman to serve as a United States Supreme Court justice, she was awarded the Presidential Medal of Freedom in 2009.
 O’Connor served as a justice from 1981 through 2006.
 When she first became an attorney, she had to work as a secretary because no law firms would hire a woman.
 O’Connor later served in the Arizona Legislature and Court of Appeals.